jmeowmeow/PixieReport/express-progress/tasks.md

 I guess one could add something in the PNG properties but it's not like the browser would expose that detail in the view.

+Two sides to doing the pixie matrix pages as img src=data server-side:
+    1. Having a client page pull 12 or 16 pixies is that much client-side chattiness.
+    2. Having the server pull 12 or 16 pixies is a potential hammering of the NWS METAR servers

 Pulling to-dos from earlier: freshness.